zmr227/Deep-Learning-Nanodegree/Notes/Deep Learning.md

 - [Keras Document](https://keras.io/)

+- **Dense Layer**: fully connected, the nodes are connected to every node in the previous layer.

 - Adding layers: `model.add(Dense(128, activation="softmax", input_dim=100)))`

 - Models need to be compiled before it can be run: `model.compile(loss="categorical_crossentropy", optimizer="adam", metrics = ["accuracy"])`